jorgelbg/jorgelbg.github.io/content/posts/2019/rename-kibana-index-patterns/rename-kibana-index-patterns.md

-I've oriented this post around using Kibana since, the [import API](https://www.elastic.co/guide/en/kibana/current/dashboard-import-api-import.html) for exporting and importing the saved objects.
-The same is posible by using the Kibana API.
+I've oriented this post around using Kibana since, the [import API](https://www.elastic.co/guide/en/kibana/current/dashboard-import-api-import.html) for exporting and importing the saved objects validates the data.
+The same is posible by using the Elasticsearch API (modifying the documents directly).

 {{< info >}}